So this is the part where I’m supposed to tell you all about me. Where do I begin?? Bio’s are so scary. So, here it goes.

 That’s when Direct Sales landed in my lap.
 Work when I want to work.
 No parties.
 No inventory.
 I can be home with my kids.
 All I need to do is sell right from my phone or computer.
 For me, it’s the perfect fit.

 Joey is now 5 and doing AMAZING!!
 Katelyn has a language delay but we are working on it.
 Both my kids are sweet, crazy smart, intuitive, and just fantastic.
 It’s the end of 2016 and I am OVER IT!
 I am over being miserable.
 I’m done.
 2017 I am on a mission.
 I want to be better.
 I want to be happy.
 This blog is about my journey to feeling better.
+It’s about my products, products I love, my journey with my son and moving back to Idaho.
 I hope I can inspire others to find their own happiness, their own better.

 “Being a mother redefines us, reinvents us, destroys us, and rebuilds us.” – Shonda Rhimes